PabloIbannez/VLMP/docs/Models.rst

 	  - Name identifier for the particle type.
 	  - str
 	  - A
-	* - initAxis
-	  - Axis for initial alignment if 'aligned' orientation is chosen.
-	  - list of float
-	  - [0, 0, 1]
-	* - coatingWidth
+	* - anisotropyStd
-	  - Width of the coating layer on the nanoparticles.
+	  - Standard deviation of the anisotropy constant for particle-to-particle variation.
 	  - float
 	  - 0.0
 	* - initOrientation